Sub-goal 1: Even distribution of power and influence

 More men in leadership positions in higher education and business

 In universities and colleges, conditions differ for women and men concerning employment, career paths, and access to research funding.
-Women are underrepresented in high academic power positions; for example, only three out of ten professors are women.
+Women are also underrepresented in high academic power positions; for example, only three out of ten professors are women.

 What challenges exist for gender equality in power and influence?